BinaryDevil/binance-pump-bot/README.md

 `The coin name is case ignored, you can input lower case.`

 Sell orders are triggered automatically by configuration in `pump-config.js`, or manually with hotkeys(`check command line output`).

+All orders placed by this script will show up in your Binance app or Binance.com as well.
+You can review these for next-time-better-strategies.